Programs at the NAU Community Music and Dance Academy

 - Adult: Dancers should wear whatever they are comfortable and can move in (e.g. jazz/yoga pants, sweatpants, and a t-shirt).
 Jazz shoes are preferable.

 - Loose fitting athletic or dancewear.
-Please bring your own yoga mat.
+Please bring your own yoga mat and foam roller.

 - Standard dance apparel–leotards or a tight-fitting bodice (tank top or t-shirt), tights and/or athletic pants or shorts.
 Students may wear ballet/jazz slippers or sneakers.
 Sneakers must have clear or white rubber soles.